-As recently as the time of John James Audubon, whose remarkable pictures of the birds of America were published in 1830, few birds or mammals were in danger of extinction; our land was still fertile and our streams ran clear.
+Even in Audubon's time, in 1850, few birds or mammals were in danger of extinction and our land was still fertile.
 Then came what has been called the "terrible sixty years".
 Land was torn up by the plough without regard for its stability under cropping.
 Buffalo were exploited for their hides and tongues.
-Eggs of wild birds became objects of commerce, and brightplumed birds were shot for the millinery trade.
+Eggs of wild birds became objects of commerce, and bright-plumed birds were shot for the millinery trade.
 Fish were destroyed by removal of shade trees and the pollution of their waters by silt and refuse.